-Participation:

-This class requires students to participate in SPANISH in class in order to acquire proficiency.
-Students should expect to make mistakes in class!
-Learning from mistakes made through classroom conversation is a HUGE part of the growth that takes place in this course and should be considered of primary importance.
+Participation: This class requires students to participate in SPANISH in class unless the teacher grants explicit permission for the use of English.
+Classroom conversation is a HUGE part of the learning practice that takes place in this course and should be considered of primary importance.